 How to Travel from Lima to Cusco?

-Lima and Cusco are the 2 of the most important cities in Peru.
-Both cities have a lot of history and culture.
+Lima and Cusco are two of the most important cities in Peru, both with a lot of history and culture on their back:

-- Lima is the capital city of Peru.
-It is the center of the country's economy, politics, and culture.
-This city is located on the Pacific Coast of South America and has a high population density.
-Founded by Francisco Pizarro, a Spanish conqueror, in 1535.
-It became the center of government for Peru during the time of Spanish colonial rule.
+• Lima is the capital of Peru and the center of the country's economy, politics, and culture.
+It is located on the Pacific Coast of South America and has a high population density.
+Founded by Francisco Pizarro, a Spanish conqueror, in 1535, it became the center of government for Peru during Spanish colonial rule.

-To travel between these 2 cities, you can book a domestic flight from Lima to Cusco or by bus via Abancay or Via Arequipa.
+There are two main ways to travel between these cities: you can book a domestic flight from Lima to Cusco or by bus via Abancay or Via Arequipa.

-The best way to get from Lima to Cusco is by plane.
-Latam, Sky, Viva Air, and JetSmart are recommended airline companies.
-The flight from Lima to Cusco is around 1 hour and 30 minutes, and the average cost is around 80$ to 90$ round trip, depending on the season and how early you book.
-Lastminute booking could be around 120$.
+The quickest way to get from Lima to Cusco is by plane.
+Latam, Sky, and JetSmart are recommended airline companies.
+The flight from Lima to Cusco takes around 1 hour and 30 minutes, and the average price is around US$80 to US$90 for a round trip, depending on the season and how early you book.
+Last-minute bookings could cost around US$120.

-If you are traveling on a budget, consider taking a bus from Lima to Cusco.
-The journey by bus takes around 24 hours, so it is not the quickest option.
-However, it is much cheaper than flying, allowing you to see some countryside between the two cities.
-The average cost of a bus goes from 60 to 80 soles (around 20$), and the most exclusive buses can be around 180 soles (50$).
+If you are traveling on a budget, a bus from Lima to Cusco might be your go-to.
+The journey typically takes around 22 hours, so it is not the quickest option.
+However, it is cheaper than flying, and it allows you to see some countryside between the two cities.
+Bus tickets range from 70 to 90 soles (around 25$), but you can get exclusive buses for around 180 soles (50$).

 Traveling from Lima to Cusco By Plane